SemabAli880/Google-drive-Clone/README.md

-#Google clone project using React,redux,firebase & more
+#Google clone project using React,redux,firebase & More.

 you can watch project here:
 https://drive-clone-60af1.web.app/